Ed-Tivrusky-IV/A-forestry-prototype/README.md

 * In the "Name" field, enter: com.unity.cloud.gltfast
 * Click the Add button.
 If you cannot find the prefab in your scene view.

+To reset the shader of the shadow that hides everything from the minimap camera, find the UpdateShadow in the Material folder, and set the n to 0.

 ## A short preview on the system
 https://github.com/user-attachments/assets/9a0a1750-bf7e-4cfd-bf53-30d59f6234a1